utilitywarehouse/semaphore-xds/README.md

   loadBalancing:
     policy: <policy-name> # Optional.
 Defaults to round_robin
   allowRemoteEndpoints: false # Whether to look at remote clusters for service endpoints.
 Defaults to false
+  prioritizeLocalEndpoints: false # Whether to use higher priority for endpoints discovered in local cluster.
+Defaults to false
 ```

 Note that an XdsService can only point to a Service under the same namespace.